 At the top of the heart, push the glue tab under the other end of the side strip and glue in place.

-other heart-shaped cutout in place to hide the tabs.
+Finally, glue the other heart-shaped cutout in place to hide the tabs.

 Repeat steps 1 through 5 for the box top.
 Optionally, glue the insets to the second heart-shaped cutout.